sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 - libraries
 - includes

-`$schema` is used by LSP and LSP-json to provide linting and completions.
+"$schema" is used by LSP and LSP-json to provide linting and completions.
-`schema_version` is currently at 3.0.0.
+"schema_version" is currently at 3.0.0.

 ```json
 {